LeafLock-Security-Solutions/datadriven-portfolio/docs/DEVELOPMENT.md

 This can happen on some systems (especially Windows with Docker/WSL).

----
+---s

 ## 🤝 Contributing

-If you're interested in contributing, please read the [CONTRIBUTING.md](docs/CONTRIBUTING.md) guide.
+If you're interested in contributing, please read the [CONTRIBUTING.md](./CONTRIBUTING.md) guide.

 ---